dewanshrawat15/nptel-downloader/README.md

 # NPTEL Course Downloader [Deprecated]
 [![Build Status](https://travis-ci.org/dewanshrawat15/nptel-downloader.svg?branch=master)](https://travis-ci.org/dewanshrawat15/nptel-downloader)

 The ```script.py``` file once triggered automatically starts downloading the videos from the course page which contains those lecture videos.
+The NPTEL course page has been redesigned a bit.
+I have to make some changes to the codebase to increase the support.
+I might work on it in the future, but not right now.
+I'm open to collaborations.

 ## Requirement
 Any system with python 3 (preferably 3.6) and terminal.